ezzcodeezzlife/llm-plugin-tester/README.md

 [llm-plugin-tester.vercel.app/](https://llm-plugin-tester.vercel.app/)

-This is a simple Nextjs application that demonstrates how a PLugins System can interact with external APIs.
+This is a simple Nextjs application that demonstrates how a plugins system can interact with external APIs.
 The model helps users with their questions, by makeing requests to the APIs, based on user inputs.
 The user provides a URL that points to a JSON file containing API plugin information.
 The JSON file should have the [following structure](https://platform.openai.com/docs/plugins/getting-started/plugin-manifest)

 ![image](https://user-images.githubusercontent.com/64021988/231303548-b25c99ca-bbce-49b8-bbf4-a3b81e59eb9f.png)